 Most people love pistachios, and they're a classic treat.
-But can dogs eat them?
+But can dogs eat pistachios?
 They can!
 Pistachios are a great distraction from the plain old kibble and a pleasant surprise for many pups.
 But there are some restrictions.
-You can't just pop open a container of pistachios and set them out.
+You can't just pop open a container of pistachios and set them out

 Before giving your fur baby pistachios, read up on exactly when and how they should get them.

 Dogs do indeed have a tougher stomach, but they have plenty of digestive issues.
 This is why we can eat copious amounts of chocolate, and they really shouldn't have any.
 Nuts and legumes (often mistakenly referred to as nuts) are one of the touchy subjects.
 The overarching belief is that dogs shouldn't have nuts at all.

 Now that isn't true because dogs can have pistachios and a wide variety of other nuts.
 You can now confidently feed your dog pistachios.

 Pistachios are perfectly fine but only in tiny volumes.
 Dogs are omnivores, they need a bit of everything, but an overload of anything can cause stomach trouble.
 This issue is especially true with pistachios that can cause digestion trouble for humans that overindulge in this treat.

 The most important takeaway is that dogs can eat pistachios, but pistachios can cause dramatic gastrointestinal distress if the dog eats them in large portions.